-- Sections that should be zero-initialized are handled automatically by ILINK; they should only be placed in RAM - Sections that should be initialized, except for zero-initialized sections, should be listed in an initialize directive
+Sections that should be zero-initialized are handled automatically by ILINK; they should only be placed in RAM Sections that should be initialized, except for zero-initialized sections, should be listed in an initialize directive

-Normally during linking, a section that should be initialized is split in two sections, where the original initialized section will keep the name.
-The contents are placed in the new initializer section, which will keep the original name suffixed with init.
-The initializer should be placed in ROM and the initialized sections in RAM, by means of placement directives.
-The most common example is the .data section that the linker splits in .data and .data_init.
+Normally during linking, a section that should be initialized is split into two sections, where the original initialized section will keep the name.
+The contents are placed in the new initializer section, which will get the original name suffixed with \init.
+The initializers should be placed in ROM and the initialized sections in RAM, by means of placement directives.
+The most common example is the .data section which the linker splits into .data and .data\init.

-- Sections that contains constants should not be initialized; they should only be placed in flash/ROM - Sections holding no_init declared variables should not be initialized and thus should be listed in a do not initialize directive.
+- Sections that contains constants should not be initialized; they should only be placed in flash/ROM - Sections holding \\no\init declared variables should not be initialized and thus should be listed in a do not initialize directive.
 They should also be placed in RAM.